kolybasov/agrorai/README.md

 Installation
 ---
-Open application/config/database.php and change default parametrs for your own.
+1. Open application/config/database.php and change default parametrs for your own.
+2. Import schema.sql to your DB.